YiwangHuang/obsidian-doc-weaver/apps/obsidian-format-toolkit/README.md

-# Format Toolkit for Obsidian
+# Doc Weaver for Obsidian

 A comprehensive toolkit that enhances your note-taking experience in Obsidian with powerful formatting, exporting and creation tools.